IBM/ibm-iam-operator/README.md

 ## PodSecurityPolicy Requirements

-The IAM operator does not define any specific pod security requirements.
+The IBM IAM operator does not define any specific pod security requirements.